 This type of fuse is made up of a cartridge, a fuse base, an adapter ring, and a cap.
 The bottom of the fuse has a fuse cap which is filled with the fuse component by a cartridge with the help of an adapter ring.

 It is made up of a cartridge, fuse base, cap, and adapter ring.
 The fuse base has a fuse cap, which is fitted to the fuse element with a cartridge through an adapter ring.
-The connection of the circuit is terminated when the cartridge makes contact through the tilted conductor.
+The connection of the circuit is terminated when the cartridge makes contact with the tilted conductor.

 #2.2 Link Type Fuse: